 Butchers begins at the burial of the Watson brothers’, Owen (Simon Phillips, The Nights Before Christmas, Gehenna: Where Death Lives) and Oswald (Michael Swatton, C.A.M., Hillbilly), mother.
 That wouldn’t be an odd way to start a film except they’re burying her, and it’s in a wooded clearing, not a cemetery.
 And when a car breaks down nearby they kill the driver and keep his passenger Celeste (Samantha De Benedet, A Storybook Christmas) for their pleasure.

-Fast forward a few months and Jenna (Julie Mainville, Ghastlies), her boyfriend Mike (James Hicks, Midway) and their friends Taylor (Anne-Carolyne Binette, Built to Kill) and Chris (Frederik Storm, An Unexpected Killer) break down in a rather familiar looking spot.
+Fast forward a few months and Jenna (Julie Mainville, Ghastlies, Confessions of a Haunting…), her boyfriend Mike (James Hicks, Midway) and their friends Taylor (Anne-Carolyne Binette, Built to Kill) and Chris (Frederik Storm, An Unexpected Killer) break down in a rather familiar-looking spot.
 Mike and Taylor head to the nearest town for help.
 Unsurprisingly the locals aren’t as friendly as they seem.

 Director Adrian Langley (A Violent State, Gutshot) and co-writer Daniel Weissenberger (Come True) had the smart idea to set the film in the 1990s to avoid the usual issues with cell phone reception.
 That, by the way, something that’s never really seemed like an issue to me though.
 Traveling across the US and Canada even recently I’ve run into plenty of rural areas with no or very sporadic reception.
 Which is indeed horrifying when the needle on the gas gauge starts getting low.